Analyzing quantum entanglement with the Schmidt decomposition in operator space

 {\bf Observation {2}.} A bipartite quantum state can be detected by an OSD witness as in Eq.~(\ref{eq:osdwitness}) if and only if it can be detected by the CCNR criterion.

 The critical reader may ask at this point, why we have defined the OSD witnesses in the general form of Eq.~(\ref{eq:osdwitness}) although the simpler subclass of CCNR witnesses contains all the relevant cases already.
-There are two reasons for that: First, the connection to the CCNR criterion does not hold for witnesses for higher Schmidt number as discussed above.
-There are states whose SN cannot be detected by a simple extension of the CCNR criterion \cite{CCNRschmidt}, but with witnesses analogous to Eq.~(\ref{eq:osdwitness}), explicit examples are given in Appendix A. Second, the form of the witness in Eq.~(\ref{eq:osdwitness}) is the key for the generalization to multiparticle entanglement.
+There are two reasons for that: First, as stressed above, the direct connection to the CCNR criterion does not hold for witnesses for a higher Schmidt number.
+Second, the form of the witness in Eq.~(\ref{eq:osdwitness}) is the key for the generalization to multiparticle entanglement.
 There, we will search for multiparticle witnesses, which have the form as in Eq.~(\ref{eq:osdwitness}) for any bipartition.
 Restricting then the attention to specific optimal witnesses for each bipartition does not lead to strong witnesses for the entire system \cite{Lancien} and there is a trade-off between the optimality of the bipartite witness and the efficiency for multiparticle entanglement detection.

 So, let us discuss how a given OSD witness can be gradually optimized, this will be central for the discussion of multiparticle entanglement later.
-We consider an entangled state $\varrho$ (e.g., some pure state) which is affected by some separable noise $\sigma$ (e.g., the maximally mixed state $\openone/d^2$.
-So, the total state is of the form $\eta(p) = p \varrho + (1-p) \sigma$ and one can ask for the minimal $p_{\rm crit}$ such that all states with $p>p_{\rm crit}$ are detected by the OSD witness.
+We consider an entangled state $\varrho$ (e.g., some pure state) which is affected by some separable noise $\sigma$ (e.g., the maximally mixed state $\openone/d^2$).
+So, the total state is of the form $\eta(p) = p \varrho + (1-p) \sigma$ and one can ask for the minimum of the required visibility $p_{\rm crit}$, such that all states with $p>p_{\rm crit}$ are detected by the OSD witness.